IUCN WCPA PARKS: Guidelines for Lead Author(s)

 - Tables, boxes, endnotes: Tables should be fairly short (around half an A4 page) and ideally columns contain text of equal length.
+Very large tables are difficult to format for the journal layout and will either need to be reduced in size or moved to supplementary online material.
 Boxed text can be included but should be of no more than 200 words per box.
 Endnotes should be kept to a minimum (a maximum of 10).
 Footnotes are not used.